uri-yanover/4qbits/_posts/2022-01-07-big-tech-job-the-tradeoff.md

 categories: blogging bigtech
 ---

 **TL;DR**: Pros: a lot of money and a great CV line.
-Cons: hyper-specialization, lack of self-realization and a dip in well-being
+Cons: professional rot and a mental health hazard.

 # The Subtext of Big Tech as a Job